On this page you will find links and photos of things we have done recently and what we will be looking forward to in the future.

 Your child will read regularly to an adult in school.
 In addition, reading is taught in class through guided reading groups and through shared reading and writing in Literacy lessons.

-Each week on a Friday your child will be set homework.
-The children will be given a task in their homework book to be completed and returned by the following Wednesday.
-Your child will also have a separate spelling book with suggested activities to help them practise and learn these ready for testing on a Friday.
-It is important these books are kept at home throughout the week and not returned until Thursday to ensure you have them available for regular practise.
+Each week on a Wednesday your child will be set homework.
+The children will be given a task in their homework book to be completed and returned by the following Monday.
+Your child will also have a separate spelling book with suggested activities to help them practise and learn these ready for testing in school.
+It is important these books are kept at home throughout the week and not returned until Monday to ensure you have them available for regular practise.

 Please make sure that your child has his/her P.E. kit in school every day.
 Please ensure that all clothing is clearly named in a named bag to be left on your child’s peg.
 This term we will be doing both indoor and outdoor P.E.
 Your child will need the following items: